WNEW-FM 102.7

 Some more interesting perspectives from Scott Muni a few months before WNEW-FM's 10th anniversary, about how the station did not use programming consultants and instead, hired air personalities who knew what they were doing.

 In reality, while all of their airstaff had great personality on the air, they weren't necessarily knowlegeable about rock when they joined the station.
-Alison Steele once back announced a track as being from the album "Rolling Stones" by the Flowers.
+In the early days, Alison Steele once back announced a track as being from the album "Rolling Stones" by the Flowers.
 And while Jonathan Schwartz knew pop, jazz and movie music, he had no experience in rock.
-But they quickly learned.
+But they quickly learned and before long, by immersing themselves in the music and the industry, they knew more than almost anyone.

 Personally, as a listener, I'd rather take a chance that a jock given freedom will do something I won't like than listening to programming that supposedly appeals to the largest common denominator.
 For decades now, radio has been programming a race to the bottom.